nicastellanos/recycl-ai/README.md

 https://www.kaggle.com/asdasdasasdas/garbage-classification

-and converted to a TFLite Model for IOS :)
+and converted to a TFLite Model for IOS

-Currently accuracy is garbage at best and as such next iteration will use the http://tacodataset.org
+Currently accuracy is low and as such next iteration will use the http://tacodataset.org

 (and hopefully i will be better at this)